Overview of the weekend

 Saturday is packed with breakout sessions to explore Christian Science alongside your peers:

-Applying Christian Science in life: Dig into topics like mental health, meaningful relationships, and practicing Christian Science in a medicalized world
+Applying Christian Science in life: Dig into topics like mental health, meaningful relationships, and practicing Christian Science in a medicalized world.

 Applying Christian Science to world issues: From finding peace and unity in a polarized world, to exploring whether inequality is inevitable.